bleunguts/bleunguts/portfolio2023.md

 Computation of capital requirements is one of the main drivers of FRTB CVA; the trading desk is required to hedge against the huge capital numbers produced in compliance with Basel III.
 This story required producing portfolio level capital requirements for SA-CVA, BA-CVA for the bank's netting agreements.
 Ongoing responsibility of this story involved root cause analysis on capital number discrepancies and working with various team members and quants to take to resolution.

-- Extended the batch workflow to source hedge allocation reference data and funnelled to the capital calculator (Backend C#, SQL stored procs, Batch workflow XAML)
+- Extended batch workflow to source hedge allocation reference data and funnelled it to the capital calculator (Backend C#, SQL stored procs, Batch workflow XAML)

 - Implemented Capital Breakdown UI screen, capital breakdown by legal entity and capital request (Gross Capital, Hedges applied, and Net Capital).
 (React UI, Backend C#)
 - Investigated issue due to incorrect sourcing of hedge risks because the backend sourcing of Accounting CVA trade-level hedges did not account for the fact that FRTB CVA specific calcs aggregate tenors at a yearly level.
 Fixed backend server to implement correct grouping of risk hedges to be supplied to the capital calc